mayra-cabrera/vim-quick-cheatsheet/README.md

 * `/` Searches forward for a phrase
 * `?` - Searches backward for a phrase
-* `n` - to search for the same word
+* `n` - To search for the same word
-* `N` - to search for the same word in the opposite direction
+* `N` - To search for the same word in the opposite direction
-* `?` - to search for a phrase in the backward direction
+* `?` - To search for a phrase in the backward direction
 * `%`- For matching parentheses search

 Using `:set xxx`